Skip to main content

 ✈️How Do You Get to Silvretta Montafon?

-Silvretta Montafon sits at the quiet end of Vorarlberg's Montafon Valley, just off the main road that runs east from Bludenz toward the Arlberg Pass.
-That positioning matters: you're close enough to major airports for a smooth transfer day, but far enough from the St. Anton crowds that you'll actually find parking.
+The transfer day stress is real, but getting to Silvretta Montafon won't leave you questioning your life choices while three kids melt down in the back seat.
+This resort sits at the quiet end of Vorarlberg's Montafon Valley, just off the main road from Bludenz, close enough to major airports for manageable travel days but far enough from St. Anton crowds that you'll actually find parking.

-The move for most families is driving from Zurich.
-You'll need a Swiss motorway vignette (CHF 40, valid for 14 months) and winter tires, which are legally required in Austria from November through April when conditions demand them.
-Most rental companies at ZRH fit winter tires as standard from October, but confirm at booking.
-The final stretch from the Bludenz motorway junction into the Montafon Valley is a gentle 15-minute cruise along the valley floor, no hairpins, no white-knuckle switchbacks.
-Your kids will still be awake when you pull into Schruns, which is more than you can say for the Arlberg tunnel approach.
+Most families drive from Zurich, and it's manageable.
+You'll need a Swiss motorway vignette (CHF 40, valid for 14 months) and winter tires, legally required in Austria November through April when conditions demand them.
+Most ZRH rental companies fit winter tires as standard from October, but confirm at booking.
+The final stretch from Bludenz into the Montafon Valley is a gentle 15-minute cruise along the valley floor.
+No hairpins, no white-knuckle moments, and your kids will still be conscious when you arrive.

-If you'd rather skip the car entirely, rail is surprisingly viable. ÖBB (Austrian Federal Railways) runs direct trains from Zurich HB to Bludenz in under 2 hours, and from Bludenz a regional train covers the 12 km to Schruns in 20 minutes.
-That Schruns station sits at the base of the Hochjoch gondola, so you can be on snow the same afternoon.
-The Montafon valley bus network connects all the resort villages (Schruns, St. Gallenkirch, Gaschurn) and is free with most guest cards.
-Going carless here is genuinely doable, not just technically possible.
+Skip the car entirely?
+Rail is surprisingly viable. ÖBB runs direct trains from Zurich HB to Bludenz in under 2 hours, then a 20-minute regional train covers the final 12 km to Schruns.
+That station sits at the base of the Hochjoch gondola, so you can be on snow the same afternoon.
+The Montafon valley bus network connects all resort villages and is free with most guest cards.

-For airport transfers without a rental, Arlberg Express and Four Seasons Travel both run shared and private shuttles from Zurich.
-A private transfer for a family of four runs €350 to €450 each way from ZRH, which stings, but split across a week it's cheaper than seven days of Swiss parking fees plus fuel.
-Shared shuttles drop that to €60 to €80 per person when available.
+For airport transfers, Arlberg Express and Four Seasons Travel run shuttles from Zurich.
+Private transfers cost €350 to €450 each way for families, which stings but beats seven days of Swiss parking plus fuel.
+Shared shuttles drop to €60 to €80 per person when available.

 💡